Tag

 Osaka is the better backup if you want urban energy, especially around Namba at night.
 Okinawa makes more sense if your trip already leans beachy and you just want a different setting for the same basic experience.

-For Osaka, the original article linked to this Osaka booking option on Viator.
-For Okinawa, it linked to this Okinawa option on Klook.
+For Osaka, check this Osaka booking option on Viator.
+For Okinawa, you have this Okinawa option on Klook.

 Street go-karting in Osaka with Osaka Castle in the background